 TD675, LS/o to all study groups about the use of specific editions (with a date of approval) for normative references in clause 2 of ITU-T Recommendations, was approved to be sent to WP2 with no changes.

-Action 11:

-RG-WM-11: RG-WM agreed to propose to Working Party 1 to issue a liaison statement to all study groups (found in TD675) about the use of specific editions (with a date of approval) for normative references in clause 2 of ITU-T Recommendations.
+This confirmed action 1 found in section 7 of this report.

 TD674, LS/o to all study groups on the publication process of revisions, amendments and corrigenda to ITU-T Recommendations | ISO/IEC international standards published as common texts, was approved to be sent to WP2 with no changes.

 This confirmed action 5 found in section 8 of this report.